 Here are some things to do in Burgas on day six:

-• Take a dip in the pink salty water at Lake Atanasovsko
+- Lake Atanasovsko – take a dip in the pink salty water lake

-• Try Bulgarian Black Sea Coast cuisine, which includes Black Sea mussels, grilled and fried fish and calamari
+- Try Bulgarian Black Sea Coast cuisine – like Black Sea mussels, grilled and fried fish and calamari

 Day 7: Sozopol